felipesulzbach/clean-react/README.md

 # clean-react

-React projetct following the last arquiteture's default.
+React project with Clean code, following the principles of SOLID.